tekknolagi/tekknolagi.github.com/_blog_lisp/04_environments.md

 The only problem with this is that our environment has to have one single type.
-If we were to try and build an environment that can contain both `5` and `"Gerald"`, we would have to wrap them in some kind of wrapper type.
+If we were to try and build an environment that can contain both `5` and `"Alice"`, we would have to wrap them in some kind of wrapper type.
 Good news
 --- we have one!

 If we adapt `bind` and `lookup` to conform to OCaml's requirements, it would